The membership includes:

 The task force meets two – three times per year.
 The agenda and other materials for meetings will be posted as they are available:

 WashACT—the Washington Advisory Committee on Trafficking— is a multi-disciplinary taskforce convened in 2006 by the U.S. Attorney’s Office for the Western District of Washington.

 WashACT’s mission is to ensure that victims of trafficking receive all resources available to them; and that human traffickers are identified, investigated and prosecuted to the utmost extent of the law.
 WashACT is co-chaired by Assistant U.S. Attorney’s Office, the Seattle Police Department’s Vice High-Risk Victims Unit, and the Washington Anti-Trafficking Response Network.
-Members meet monthly to share information on trafficking and resources to victims of trafficking; to identify and remedy gaps in services to victims; and to coordinate investigations and prosecution of trafficking cases.
+Members meet quarterly to share information on trafficking and resources to victims of trafficking; to identify and remedy gaps in services to victims; and to coordinate investigations and prosecution of trafficking cases.
 Meetings are invitation only.